metamn/rough-hands/README.md

 ### Responsiveness

-Every component making up the design was rethinked for three device types - mobile, tablet, laptop - and four display modes: mobile portrait, tablet portrait and landscape, laptop landscape.
+Every component making up the design was rethinked for three device types: mobile, tablet, laptop; and four display modes: mobile portrait, tablet portrait and landscape, laptop landscape.

-That's why we have as many representations as needed - three for the product design, the site's header, the widgets in the footer; two for the product navigation; and so on.
+That's why we have as many component representations as needed - three for the product design, the site's header, the widgets in the footer; two for the product navigation; and so on.

 Making responsiveness so granular are the landmarks of this site's design.